ThinkRedstone/Campaign/adventure.md

 ## Chapter 2: The Struggle for Bertha

-### Scene xxx: Naru apologizing for Gan's behaviour
+### Scene xxx: Naru killing Aton-ka

-Naru is sitting on a rock at the side of the road, with Bertha across his lap, and his halo of weapons at the smallest he considers sufficient- ten swords, all resting on the rock around him.
-He apologizes for Gan's behaviour.
+Naru is sitting on a rock at the side of the road, with Aton-ka's True Blade across his lap, and his halo of weapons all thrown on the ground around him.
+The shadows of all players point away from him.
+Play "A Call to Arms" here.
+He apologizes for Gan's behaviour, saying that "Some of my followers are too zealous, and sometimes forget that although our mission justifies the means, we should always use only the justest means required".